JWST Coronagraphic Observation Planning

-There are suggested procedures and strategies available for planning coronagraphic observations with JWST.
+Several suggested procedures and strategies for planning coronagraphic observations with JWST

-Main articles: MIRI Coronagraphic Imaging Template APT Guide, NIRCam Coronagraphic Imaging Template APT Guide, NIRISS Aperture Masking Interferometry Template APT Guide
+Main articles: MIRI Coronagraphic Imaging APT Template, NIRCam Coronagraphic Imaging APT Template, NIRISS Aperture Masking Interferometry APT Template

-See also: NIRCam Coronagraphic Recommended Strategies, NIRISS AMI Recommended Strategies; and relevant examples in JWST Science Use Cases
+See also: NIRCam Coronagraphic Recommended Strategies, NIRISS AMI Recommended Strategies; and relevant examples in JWST Example Science Programs

 Coronagraphic and other high-contrast imaging (HCI) observations can be some of the most complex to schedule with JWST.
 Most HCI science requires the scheduling of a sequence of observations that collects data for the primary science target as well as a reference star to support point spread function (PSF) subtraction.

 The JWST PSF is expected to be time variable, which has important consequences.
 For example, both the science target and PSF reference star will be reduced together; therefore, they should be observed as closely together in time as feasible in order to minimize changes in the PSF.
-This brings into play the issue of target visibilities, discussed below.
-Unless on-orbit experience shows this restriction to contemporaneous imaging can be relaxed, the JWST project has imposed a strategy on HCI programs whereby observations of the science target and PSF reference star must be planned and coordinated to execute together, in a back-to-back sequence of observations.
+This brings into play the issue of target visibilities, which is discussed later in this article.
+Unless on-orbit experience shows that this need for contemporaneous imaging can be relaxed, the JWST project requires observations of the HCI science target and PSF reference star to be planned and coordinated to execute together, in a back-to-back sequence of observations.

 Ultimately, the limiting contrast is controlled by PSF variability.